carpentries-incubator/workflows-nextflow/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-# Introduction to workflows with Nextflow and nf-core

-This lesson is an introduction to Nextflow and nf-core .

 [Nextflow](https://www.nextflow.io/) enables scalable and reproducible scientific workflows using software containers such as Docker and Singularity, and Conda, a package and environment management system.
 It allows the adaptation of pipelines written in the most common scripting languages suach as such as R and Python.
 Its has a  Domain Specific Language (DSL) that simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.